Foot fetishism: Society and culture

 Foot fetishists, alongside other fetishists, are often portrayed in TV shows and other media as sexually predatory people who commit sexual offenses.
-The vast majority of foot fetishists, however, include their fetishism in consensual sex, and do not use feet as a complete substitute for their whole partner.
+The vast majority of foot fetishists, however, include their fetishism in consensual sex.
 A significant amount of the population views foot fetishism as disagreeable, and personality attitudes regarding sexual morality and sexually conservative attitudes are largely correlated with reported disgust levels towards fetishism in general.

 American film-maker Quentin Tarantino often includes forms of foot fetishism within pieces of media that he directs, and has made statements regarding the inclusion of feet in his films due to the attention it has received from film-buffs.
 He has called himself a "foot-fan" and has claimed to be fond of feet, though he has also stated in separate interviews that the inclusions of feet within his films are merely a part of his creative process and are not meant to be pornographic in nature.

 Sigmund Freud considered foot binding as a form of fetishism, although this view was disputed.